barahon/class-checklist/checklist.md

 Here's your checklist for the *Git-under-the-Hood workshop*.
 If you want a discursive list, with explanations, [it's here](https://docs.google.com/document/d/1eQr6fFiZPGYNc2DSWdA1s5fS0nU5midRgpaZBttD49E/edit?usp=sharing).

-If you think something's missing, or you can say something better, fork this repo, make your fix, and issue a pull request.
+If you think something's missing, or you can say something better, don't just be a קיביצער
+: fork this repo, make your fix, and issue a pull request.

 - The computer you'll bring